RakhithJK/roundcube-roundcubemail-wiki/Plugin-Hooks.md

 (since 1.0-beta)

 Hook to render the top level list of settings sections (aka "tabs").
-Plugins which want to define a new section in the settings screen should use this hook instead of injecting a new item with javascript or using the "tabs" [[#template_container]] hook.
+Plugins which want to define a new section in the settings screen should use this hook instead of injecting a new item with javascript or using the "tabs" in [template_container](#template_container) hook.
 Just append the following struct to the _actions_ argument:

     array(